For any enquiries, please email missions@cathedral.org.sg

 Befriending and blessing the migrant workers among us

-Started in 2018, BMW aims to reach out to the migrant workers in our community, by sharing God’s love and blessings with the people He brings into our midst each week.
-Our migrant worker friends live amongst us in Singapore and this provides us with the best opportunity to befriend them, and reflects the Cathedral’s calling to be a House of Prayer for all nations and to be God’s blessing to sojourners.
+Started in 2018, BMW aims to reach out to migrant workers in our community, by sharing God’s love and blessings with the people He brings into our midst each week.
+Our migrant worker friends live amongst us in Singapore and this provides us with the best opportunity to befriend them, reflecting Cathedral’s calling to ‘be a House of Prayer for all nations and to be God’s blessing to sojourners’.

 Come and be God’s blessings to the sojourners of our home Singapore.
 Indeed, the harvest is plentiful but the labourers are few.